radiantlogic-v8/documentation-new/documentation/installation-guide/01-introduction.md

 - This de-coupled (single service per server) architecture is better for running in container technologies like Docker, simplifying deployment.
 - Easier to troubleshoot problems and there is one less point of failure per machine.

-For details on installing RadiantOne in a Dev/QA environment see the RadiantOne Installation Guide.
+For details on installing RadiantOne in a Dev/QA environment see [Installation](02-installation).

 For details on installing RadiantOne in a production environment, start with the steps in this guide to setup the external ZooKeeper ensemble.
 Then, refer to the RadiantOne installation guide on how to point to an external ZooKeeper ensemble.